timescale/docs/_partials/_migrate_prerequisites.md

   Each Timescale Cloud service [has a single database] that supports the [most popular extensions][all available extensions].
 Timescale Cloud services do not support [tablespaces], and [there is no superuser associated with a Timescale service][no-superuser-for-timescale-instance].

+  If you want to migrate more than 400GB of data, create a [Timescale Console support request][support-link], or send us an email at [support@timescale.com](mailto:support@timescale.com) saying how much data you want to migrate.
+We will pre-provision your Timescale Cloud instance for you.

 [created-a-database-service-in-timescale]: /getting-started/:currentVersion:/services/
 [has a single database]: /migrate/:currentVersion:/troubleshooting/#only-one-database-per-instance